fceja/inventory_db/README.md

 # Description

-Sets up a PostgreSQL database for an inventory management application, including table creation and establishing relationships.
+Sets up a Docker container with PostgreSQL database for an inventory management application, including table creation and establishing relationships.
+It either creates a new database or initializes an existing one.

 ## Installation